 Some nonimmigrants whose nonimmigrant status is currently valid might be eligible for a standard extension of stay (EOS) or change of status (COS), if they qualify under standard rules for those benefits.

-The important thing to remember is that the options that USCIS lists on the Special Situations page generally do not alter the standard rules of eligibility.
+The important thing to remember is that the options that USCIS lists on the Immigration Relief in Emergencies or Unforeseen Circumstances page generally do not alter the standard rules of eligibility.
 For example, you cannot file for an extension of stay on Form I-539 to extend H-1B status, a J-1 exchange visitor subject to the INA 212(e) two-year home residence requirement is not eligible for a change of status unless a 212(e) waiver is granted, etc. Also remember not to conflate related but very different concepts, e.g. there are important differences between nonimmigrant status, SEVIS status, and visa status.

 Regarding the option of applying for EOS or COS late (beyond the applicant's currently authorized period of stay), USCIS has the authority to accept a late-filed EOS or COS application under 8 CFR 214.1(c)(4) (extension of stay) and 8 CFR 248.1(b) (change of status).
-USCIS also reminded the public of this in its April 13, 2020 COVID-19 Delays in Extension/Change of Status Filings alert.
 Although a particular emergency situation will be a factor that USCIS will consider in late filing scenarios, the applicant's burden of proof is still high and USCIS makes decisions on a case-by-case basis.
-An applicant must still demonstrate that:
+Applicants must still demonstrate that:

 - The delay was due to extraordinary circumstances beyond the control of the applicant or petitioner;